ldizo/register-app-argoCD/README.md

   ***grant all privileges on DATABASE sonarqube to sonar;***
 - Now, run this command
   ***\q***
-- Then exit from the postgres user. so do
+- Then exit from the postgres user.
-  ***exit***
+- So do ***exit***
   Now, the Database for SonarQube has been created succesfully.
-Now, proceed to add the Adoptium Repository.
+- So, proceed to add the Adoptium Repository.
 Start by doing
   ***sudo bash***
 - Then run this command
   ***wget -O - https://packages.adoptium.net/artifactory/api/gpg/key/public | tee /etc/apt/keyrings/adoptium.asc***
-- Now, run this long command
+- Now, run this long command too
   ***echo "deb [signed-by=/etc/apt/keyrings/adoptium.asc] https://packages.adoptium.net/artifactory/deb $(awk -F= '/^VERSION_CODENAME/{print$2}' /etc/os-release) main" | tee /etc/apt/sources.list.d/adoptium.list***
 - Now proceed to install Java17 on this SonarQube VM.
-So do
+- But first of all update the system.
   ***apt update***
 - Install tumerin 17 with jdk.
 So do
   ***apt install temurin-17-jdk***